Snowflake-Labs/sfguide-ai-video-search-with-snowflake-and-twelveLabs/README.md

 ---

-Notice the following:

-For all search results, it displays the URL of the video, the clip start and end times, similarity score generated by VECTOR_COSINE_SIMILARITY, clip transcript generated by open source whisper model, as well as the summary generated by Snowflake Cortex.
 So AWESOME!
 Feel free to play around with different search texts, LLM models, and also try it out with your own videos.

 <!-- ------------------------ -->
 ## Conclusion And Resources